Kernix13/tower/readme.txt

 == Copyright ==

-Tower WordPress Theme, Copyright 2020 kernixwebdesign.com
-Tower is distributed under the terms of the GNU GPL.
+Tower WordPress Theme, Copyright 2020 Kernix Web Design Tower is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify